IBM/MAX-Image-Caption-Generator-Web-App/README.md

     kubectl apply -f https://raw.githubusercontent.com/IBM/MAX-Image-Caption-Generator/master/image-caption-generator.yaml
     kubectl apply -f https://raw.githubusercontent.com/IBM/MAX-Image-Caption-Generator-Web-App/master/image-caption-generator-web-app.yaml

-The web app will be available at port `8088` of you cluster.
+The web app will be available at port `8088` of your cluster.
 The model will only be available internally, but can be accessed externally through the `NodePort`.

 ## Run Locally